-Separate trusts for retirement benefits like a 401(k), IRA, or other financial account is good for some, bad for others.
+Separate trusts are good for some and bad for others.
 The issue is whether a trust should hold an exclusive asset like a retirement benefit or included as part of an aggregate?

 Really, the issue depends on answers to a handful of questions: